pjaml/simMutualism/README.md

+# Mutualism Project Summer 2022

+## Overview

+The `sweep` directory contains the necessary files to run a parameter sweep for competition between species F1 and F2.

+The `old` directory contains basic models and plots created in MATLAB; it's just for reference.

+The other files are used to generate various plots.

-# Competition parameter sweep
+## Competition parameter sweep

-These scripts simulate different values for the competition parameter for species $F_1$ and $F_2$.
+These scripts simulate different values for the competition parameter for species F1 and F2.
 Plots are generated for population density across space when populations reach a steady state, change in a species' range over generations, and change in spread speed over generations.

 Four new directories are created when the script is run: